Greece: Tourism

 Santorini, a popular tourist destination, is ranked as the world's top island in many travel magazines and sites.

 Tourism has been a key element of the economy and one of the most important sectors, contributing 21% of gross domestic product in 2018.
 Greece was the 9th most visited country in the world in 2022, hosting 28 million visitors, an increase from 18 million tourists in 2007.

 Most visitors come from the European continent, while the most from a single nationality are from the United Kingdom, followed by Germany.
 The most visited region of Greece is Central Macedonia.

 In 2011, Santorini was voted as "The World's Best Island" in Travel + Leisure.
 Its neighbouring island Mykonos, came in fifth in the European category.
-There are 19 UNESCO World Heritage Sites in Greece, and Greece is ranked 17th in the world in total sites.
-Thirteen further sites are on the tentative list, awaiting nomination.
+There are 21 UNESCO World Heritage Sites in Greece, and Greece is ranked 17th in the world in total sites.
+Eleven further sites are on the tentative list, awaiting nomination.